icosa-foundation/open-brush-docs/alternate-and-experimental-builds/runtime-scripting/plugin-api-scripting-reference/waveform.md

 ### Waveform:Parabolic(time, frequency)

-Returns the value of a parabolic wave at the given time and frequency
+Returns the value of a parabolic wave at the given time

-**Returns:** number
+**Returns:** number  (The value of the wave sampled at the given time)

 **Parameters:**